 Redemption Church exists to see lives changed through the undeniable love & power of Jesus Christ.
 Our heart is to show the love of Christ to the lost and hurting and disciple others to spread the good news of the gospel.
-Our prayer is for you to come to know Jesus in a more powerful way, to keep Him at the center of your life and see what God can do through you!
+Our prayer is for you to come to know Jesus in a more powerful way, to keep Him at the center of your life and allow Him to work miracles through you!

 We are a non-denominational church in Barnhart, Missouri.
 Our first service launched in September of 2012 in Crystal City, and since then we have been distinctively set apart.
 Known for our outreach programs, random acts of kindness, and family environment, we have been able to show God's love to our community in a new light.
 With a passionate heart for the lost, Pastors Josh and Bethany desire for everyone to come to know Jesus personally then grow in the knowledge of Him and spread the Gospel.